yandex-cloud/terraform-provider-yandex/docs/data-sources/mdb_kafka_cluster.md

 Required:

 - `name` (String) The name of the user.
+The name of the user.

 - `password` (String, Sensitive) The password of the user.
+The password of the user.

 Optional:

 - `permission` (Block Set) Set of permissions granted to the user. (see [below for nested schema](#nestedblock--user--permission))

 <a id="nestedblock--user--permission"></a>
 ### Nested Schema for `user.permission`

 Required:

 - `role` (String) The role type to grant to the topic.
+The role type to grant to the topic.

 - `topic_name` (String) The name of the topic that the permission grants access to.
+The name of the topic that the permission grants access to.

 Optional:

 - `allow_hosts` (Set of String) Set of hosts, to which this permission grants access to.
 Only ip-addresses allowed as value of single host.
+Set of hosts, to which this permission grants access to.
+Only ip-addresses allowed as value of single host.